John Black (martyr): John Black and the early historians

 John Lesley, Bishop of Ross, describes a public disputation between John Black and John Willock in the summer of 1561.
 They discussed the doctrines of transubstantiation and the Mass.
 Lesley thought the discussion only served to increase doubts in the minds of the audience.

 The Bishop of Ross was not one of the four prelates who formally rejected the adoption of Protestantism at the Scottish Reformation Parliament of 1560, not being consecrated until 1565, however, he never accepted Protestantism and was subsequently active in writing against it in publication.

 The Catholic writer Thomas Dempster, followed Lesley, but gave a more generous notice of Black as an eloquent speaker against Protestant heresies.

 A manuscript of David Calderwood's History of the Kirk of Scotland mentions the incident in the chapel of Edinburgh Castle, but places it a few years earlier, during the Regency of Mary of Guise.
 A verse suggests that his partner was also his laundress.

+Veneration and status as Dominican martyr

+The 20th-century Dominican historian Fr.
+Raymund Devas, OP, writing a history with an imprimatur, has placed Black amongst a number of Dominicans who have been venerated, and even proceeded through a cause for Sainthood, or canonisation.

+In the 1912 book, Dominican Martyrs of Great Britain, Black has a chapter devoted to him, by Fr.
+Devas, outlining his status as a Dominican martyr.

+Three books from his library survive at the University of Glasgow.